-The results are presented in Section~\ref{sec:results}.
+Our results are presented in Section~\ref{sec:results}.
 We find that the peak energy remains constant during the pulse rise time and starts to decrease at later times.
 At very early times, the spectrum has a complex spectral shape, with clear signatures from both the reverse and the forward shock.
-Later, the spectrum above the peak is well described by a power-law with an exponential cutoff, with both the spectral index and the cutoff energy decreasing as a function of time.
+Later, the spectrum above the peak is well described by a power-law with an exponential cut-off, with both the spectral index and the cut-off energy decreasing as a function of time.
 The low-energy part consists of a smooth curvature, which may be approximated as a double power law.
-The results are discussed in Section~\ref{sec:discussion}, with emphasis on some key assumptions.
+The results are discussed in Section~\ref{sec:discussion}, with emphasis placed on some key assumptions.
 Finally, we conclude in Section~\ref{sec:conclusion}.

-Temperatures in this paper denoted by $\theta$ are comoving and dimensionless, given in units of electron rest mass energy as $\theta = k_{\rm B}T/m_ec^2$.
+Temperatures in this paper denoted by $\theta$ are comoving and dimensionless and are given in units of electron rest mass energy as $\theta = k_{\rm B}T/m_ec^2$.
 Similarly, photon energies denoted by $\epsilon$ are comoving and dimensionless, defined as $\epsilon = h \nu /m_e c^2$.
-Energies denoted by $E$ are in the observer frame and given in units keV.
-The outermost material in the ejecta will be referred to as the front edge and the innermost material, closest to the central engine, will be referred to as the back edge.
+Energies denoted by $E$ are in the observer frame and given in units kiloelectronvolt.
+The outermost material in the ejecta is referred to as the front edge, and the innermost material, closest to the central engine, is referred to as the back edge.